 There are a few great budget FreeSync monitors available to buy – but it really depends what you’re looking for, whether it’s a budget 144hz monitor, 1080p monitor or even 1440p 144hz budget FreeSync monitor.
 We will look at the most budget FreeSync monitors for those who want to have access to this technology but at a affordable price at under $200.

 We have read countless times on the /r/amd subreddit that the LG 24MP68VQ-P is one of the most raved about budget FreeSync monitors available to buy – however there is a slight problem that they are VERY hard to source in the US.
 If you are in Europe or from the UK – we advise you to go for the LG 24MP68VQ-P, but if you’re in the states we recommend an equally good budget FreeSync monitor – the ViewSonic VX2457-MHD.
-This 24” 1080p FreeSync monitor is great value at under $150 and has a pretty impressive 2ms input lag response time, and is possibly the most popular of any FreeSync monitors available to buy in 2017.
+This 24” 1080p FreeSync monitor is great value at under $150 and has a pretty impressive 2ms input lag response time, and is possibly the most popular of any FreeSync monitors available.

 We wanted to include the Acer XF240H FreeSync monitor in our list of the best budget FreeSync monitors as this great monitor has some insane specs for a really sweet price.
 1080p display panel, AMD FreeSync, 144hz refresh rate, 1ms response time – all for just under $250.
 The only problem with this monitor is that theres not enough of them – with it often being out of stock on popular vendors such as Amazon or Newegg.
 Here’s a link to the amazon page to check if its available.
 Our tip: if you see it in stock – grab it without a second thought.
 You won’t regret it.